ChiefNoir/ss-pbc/back-end/README.md

 # Back-end
-This is REST API for website.
+REST API for the website.
+Build on a [dotnet 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) stack.
+It uses  [PostgreSQL](https://www.postgresql.org/) as a long-term storage and [Redis](https://redis.io/) as a short-term storage

 ## Projects
 ### Abstractions